ru-in-1/djmax-random-selector-v/README.md

 # DJMAX Random Selector V

+## extension of this folk

+Trying to handle in-game language settings.

 ## Introduction

 A program for selecting music randomly in DJMAX RESPECT V. Set the filter you want and play instantly without thinking about what music to choose.